Sports Watch & Bike Computer Update, Garmin Rumours and more

 - More refined mapping

-I expect nothing excitingly new here in 2025 unless Suunto or Polar re-enter the Wear OS market.
+I expect nothing inspiring in the tech sense here in 2025, unless Suunto or Polar reenters the Wear OS market.
+The regular new iterations might be exciting in a marketing sense if they are competitively positioned.
 Those companies have no direct way to get support for on-device payments (see the linked article for a workaround) and Spotify inside the watch, so you would have thought they would have to jump on the Wear OS wagon at some point in the next five years or be left a long way behind on the smart features they can offer.
-Set against that is the closing up of the latest versions of WearOS to Samsung/Google-only products.
+Set against that is the closing of the latest versions of WearOS to Samsung and Google-only products.

 Coros